MIERUNE/GTFS-GO/README.md

 3. generate the translation files with `pylupdate5 ../gtfs_go.pro` on debian you have to install pylupdate with `apt install pyqt5-dev-tools`
 4. edit the newly generated file GTFSGO_lang.ts to contain the new translations
 5. generate qm file with `lrelease GTFSGO_lang_encoding.ts`

+## new data sources

+-   Some data sources can be added from [here](https://transitfeeds.com/search?q=gtfs) however you need to check they have all the [required](https://github.com/MIERUNE/GTFS-GO/blob/master/gtfs_parser/constants.py) .txt files